nuclex-shared-dotnet/Nuclex.Windows.Forms/Dependencies.md

     root/
         Nuclex.Windows.Forms/       <-- you are here
-            Nuclex.Windows.Forms (net-4.6).csproj
+            ...

         Nuclex.Support.Native/      <-- Git: nuclex-shared-dotnet/Nuclex.Support
-            Nuclex.Support (net-4.6).csproj
+            ...

         third-party/
             nunit
             nmock

-You should already have that directory layout in playe if you cloned the "frame fixer" repository (with `--recurse-submodules`).
+You should already have that directory layout in place if you cloned the "foundation package" repository (with `--recurse-submodules`).

+The actual, direct requirements of the code to compile are:

   * Nuclex.Support
   * nunit (optional, if unit tests are built)